Pipeline Basics

 dockerfile-lint

-The Dockerfile Lint job check a Dockerfile for style, format, and security issues.
+The dockerfile-lint job checks a Dockerfile for style, format, and security issues.
 It will check only the Dockerfile at the root directory of the repository.
 This Dockerfile will be used to generate the Docker image in the build-image stage.

-Platform One uses a Hadolint Iron Bank image, combined with the appropriate Impact Level's container registry.
+P1 uses a Hadolint Iron Bank image, combined with the appropriate Impact Level's (IL's) container registry.
 Registries include the following:

 NOTE